whummer/terraform-provider-snowflake/docs/resources/current_organization_account.md

 ---
-page_title: "snowflake_current_account Resource - terraform-provider-snowflake"
+page_title: "snowflake_current_organization_account Resource - terraform-provider-snowflake"
 subcategory: "Preview"
 description: |-
-  Resource used to manage the account you are currently connected to.
-This resource is used to set account parameters and other account-level settings.
-See ALTER ACCOUNT https://docs.snowflake.com/en/sql-reference/sql/alter-account documentation for more information on resource capabilities.
+  Resource used to manage an organization account within the organization you are connected to.
+See ALTER ORGANIZATION ACCOUNT https://docs.snowflake.com/en/sql-reference/sql/alter-organization-account documentation for more information on resource capabilities.
 ---

 !> **Warning** This resource requires warehouse to be in the context.
 To use this resource, specify a default warehouse in the provider configuration or on the user used in the configuration.

-!> **Warning** This resource shouldn't be used with `snowflake_current_organization_account`, `snowflake_object_parameter` (with `on_account` field set), and `snowflake_account_parameter` resources in the same configuration, as it may lead to unexpected behavior.
-Unless they're used to manage the following parameters that are not supported by `snowflake_current_account`: ENABLE_CONSOLE_OUTPUT, ENABLE_PERSONAL_DATABASE, PREVENT_LOAD_FROM_INLINE_URL.
+!> **Warning** This resource shouldn't be used with `snowflake_current_account`, `snowflake_object_parameter` (with `on_account` field set), and `snowflake_account_parameter` resources in the same configuration, as it may lead to unexpected behavior.
+Unless they're used to manage the following parameters that are not supported by `snowflake_current_organization_account`: ENABLE_CONSOLE_OUTPUT, ENABLE_PERSONAL_DATABASE, PREVENT_LOAD_FROM_INLINE_URL.
 They are not supported, because they are not in the [official parameters documentation](https://docs.snowflake.com/en/sql-reference/parameters).
-Once they are publicly documented, they will be added to the `snowflake_current_account` resource.
+Once they are publicly documented, they will be added to the `snowflake_current_organization_account` resource.

-!> **Warning** This resource shouldn't be also used with `snowflake_account_password_policy_attachment`, `snowflake_network_policy_attachment`, `snowflake_account_authentication_policy_attachment` resources in the same configuration to manage policies on the current account, as it may lead to unexpected behavior.
+!> **Warning** This resource shouldn't be also used with `snowflake_account_password_policy_attachment`, `snowflake_network_policy_attachment` resources in the same configuration to manage policies on the current account, as it may lead to unexpected behavior.

 -> **Note** On removal, the resource will unset all account properties.
 To remove the resource without unsetting properties, use [terraform state rm](https://developer.hashicorp.com/terraform/cli/commands/state/rm) command.

--> **Note** You can manage only one such resource **per account**.
+-> **Note** You can manage only one such resource **per organization**.
 More instances on one account could cause unexpected behavior.

--> **Note** Currently, this resource does not support organization user group management.

-# snowflake_current_account (Resource)
+# snowflake_current_organization_account (Resource)

-Resource used to manage the account you are currently connected to.
-This resource is used to set account parameters and other account-level settings.
-See [ALTER ACCOUNT](https://docs.snowflake.com/en/sql-reference/sql/alter-account) documentation for more information on resource capabilities.
+Resource used to manage an organization account within the organization you are connected to.
+See [ALTER ORGANIZATION ACCOUNT](https://docs.snowflake.com/en/sql-reference/sql/alter-organization-account) documentation for more information on resource capabilities.

 ## Example Usage